tenzir/tenzir/web/docs/tql2/operators/delay.md

 ## Examples

-Replay the M57 Zeek logs with real-world inter-arrival times from the `ts` column.
+Replay the M57 Zeek logs with real-world inter-arrival times from the `ts` field.
 For example, if an event arrives at time *t* and the next event at time *u*, then the `delay` operator will wait time *u - t* between emitting the two events.
 If *t > u* then the operator immediately emits next event.